Passport Destination No. 1

-God grants rest to all who keep the Sabbath holy
+God grants perfect rest to all who keep the Sabbath holy

 The Sabbath, known as the 7th day of creation, is a day that completes creation as opposed to a day thought to simply be without creation.
 The Sabbath, therefore, is divinely integrated into every created thing as a reflection and characteristic of God, Creator of the universe.

+The Sabbath was, is, and continues to be the world's divine clock and calendar.
 God not only timestamped His creation (day one, day two, etc.), He designed His creation to keep His time through the keeping of the Sabbath.
-Ever since the fall of Adam and Eve, God has been at work to redeem and restore His family to enter His Sabbath rest.
+Ever since the fall of Adam and Eve, God has been at work to redeem and restore His family to His Sabbath rest.
 Every week, we are invited to remember the Sabbath by keeping it holy!